EsAngelMontiel/mostay/README.md

 # README #

-Esta es la estructura básica para el desarrollo de proyectos web y front end de Mostay.
+Sitio Web de Mostay.

 ### What is this repository for? ###

-* Quick summary
+* Desarrollo del Sitio web de Mostay
-* Version
+* 1.0

 ### How do I get set up? ###

-* Bourbun
-* Neat
+* Bootstrap
 * Sass
 * Codekit